-Before you get wild with your website, take a moment to consider your WordPress backup.
-You have two options, the Server-side backup, and the Inside-WordPress backup.
-You can do either or both.
+When you install WordPress on Synology, you should take a moment to consider your WordPress backup.
+You have two options, the Server-side backup and the Inside-WordPress backup, and you can do either or both.

-Since you host your website yourself, you can make a backup from the files and folders and the database that comprise your website.
+Since you host your website, you can make a backup from the files and folders and the database that comprise your website.

-You make a server-side backup with Hyper Backup on your NAS.
-Ensure that you add the /web folder with subfolders and the MariaDB 10 and Web Station applications to your backup task.
-The latter saves the configuration of these applications.
-Here you find the Hyper Backup datasheet.
+Ensure that you add the /web and /web_packages shared folders plus the MariaDB 10 and Web Station applications to your backup task.

 Restore WordPress from Synology

-Assume that you have the backup as mentioned above but removed the WordPress setup entirely.
-Just re-install the WordPress package from Package Center.
-This will install all dependencies, the other applications, and services that WordPress relies on.
+Assume that you have the backup mentioned above but removed the WordPress setup entirely.
+Just re-install the WordPress package from Package Center, which will install all dependencies, the other applications, and WordPress’s services.
 This installation includes the root and wordpress_user accounts in the database.

 Do not perform the last step, the 5 minutes setup in WordPress.
 It is not harmful if you do, but it is unnecessary.

-Now, restore the backup, particularly the /web/wordpress folder and the Web Station and MariaDB 10 application data.
+Restore the backup, particularly the /web/wordpress folder (DSM 6) or /web_packages/wordpress folder (DSM 7) and the Web Station and MariaDB 10 application data.
 When the restore process finishes, your website is back again.

 Restore WordPress.org setup

 For a successful restore, make sure you install dependencies like Apache HTTP Server 2.4 and PHP 7.4.
-Note that both Web Station and MariaDB 10 are automatically restored when you restore the backup.
+Note that both Web Station and MariaDB 10 recover during a backup restore.

 There are several good backup plugins, and UpdraftPlus is just an example.
 This is a popular backup plugin, and it let you save both the database and the files.
-The plugin is free with some paid options.
+And the plugin is free with some paid options.

-You can select which component you like to restore during a restore: database, themes, plugins, uploads, and other components.
-The selected component is restored entirely.
-For example, you restore the database.
-The entire database for that website is restored, but other databases on your NAS are not affected, like with the server-side backup.
+You can select which component you like to restore during a restore: database, themes, plugins, uploads, and other parts, and Updraft restores the chosen piece entirely.
+For example, you restore the database, and the entire database for that website is fixed, but other databases on your NAS are not affected, like with the server-side backup.

 The UpdraftPlus backup plugin can save the backup on your NAS in a dedicated folder between your WordPress folders or on a cloud service like Dropbox, OneDrive, or Google Drive.
 If you save it on your NAS, it would be wise also to do a server-side backup to another destination in case your NAS fails.